Todd Worrell: Personal life

-Worrell and his wife, Jamie, have three sons—Josh, Jeremy and Jacob, each of whom played baseball at Indiana Wesleyan University in Marion, Indiana.
+Worrell and his wife, Jamie, have three sons and one daughter —Josh, Jeremy, Jacob, and Hannah each of whom played baseball or Softball at Indiana Wesleyan University in Marion, Indiana.
 Josh was drafted in the 30th round of the 2009 MLB draft by the Royals and played three seasons in the low minors.
 Todd's younger brother, Tim, played in MLB from 1993 through 2006, serving as a closer himself with the Giants in 2003 and the Phillies in 2004.
 On June 13, 1997, they both earned a save, becoming the second pair of brothers to do so on one day.
 After retiring, Todd served as the pitching coach at Westminster Christian Academy in St. Louis.
 One student athlete he coached, Jacob Turner, went on to be a first-round draft pick by the Tigers in 2009.
 As of 2020, Worrell's son Jacob is Westminster's pitching coach.
 Todd also used to be the pitching coach for the River City Rascals, a former franchise in the independent Frontier League.

 For three years, Worrell served as president of the Fellowship of Christian Athletes; he has been involved in the organization for more than 14 years.